By Cherry Ann Smith

 I turn to the wisdom in the Bible for comfort.

 And God is able to make all grace abound to you, so that having all sufficiency in all things at all times, you may abound in every good work.
 2 Corinthians 9:8, ESV

-It’s not too late to fill my blank pages if I put my trust in God.
+It’s not too late to fill our blank pages if we put our trust in God.